 Benign Prostatic Hyperplasia-Diagonsis

+In the initial evaluation of LUTS possible due to BPH, clinicians should obtain a medical history, conduct a physical exam, and collect a urinalysis.
 After excluding other causes of LUTS, both objective and subjective parameters are used to decide whether or not treatment is indicated.
-Objective parameters include determination of prostate size, measurement of urinary flow rate and determination of the post- void residual urine volume.
-Although several subjective instruments are available to quantify the severity of LUTS, the American Urological Association Symptom Score Index (AUASI) also known as the International Prostatic Symptom Score (IPSS) is used by most clinicians (Figure 2).
+Objective parameters include determination of prostate size, measurement of urinary flow rate and determination of the post-void residual urine volume.
+Although several subjective instruments are available to quantify the severity of LUTS, the American Urological Association Symptom Index (AUA-SI) is widely used.
+When a quality-of-life score is added to the AUA-SI, it is the International Prostatic Symptom Score (IPSS) (Figure 3).
 This questionnaire consists of 7 items that determines the severity of irritative and obstructive voiding symptoms.